Hanson-Wang-chn/Sweep-Annotator/README.md

 4. **Refine Line**: `<Refine> <Line> <x1,y1, x2,y2>`
 5. **Refine Arc**: `<Refine> <Arc> <x1,y1, x2,y2, x3,y3>`

-All coordinates are normalized to [0, 1000] range (integers).
+All coordinates are normalized to [0, 1] range (floats with 3 decimal places).

 ## Changelog

-### Version 2.0 (Current)
+### Version 2.1 (Current)

 **Breaking Changes:**
-- **Coordinate Normalization**: Changed from [0, 1] float to [0, 1000] integer format
+- **Coordinate Normalization Reverted**: Changed back from [0, 1000] integer to [0, 1] float format
+  - Coordinates are now stored as floats with 3 decimal places (e.g., 0.447, 0.893)
-  - Provides the same precision but uses integers instead of floats
+  - Maintains the same effective precision as Version 1.0
-  - All existing annotations need to be re-annotated or converted
+  - All Version 2.0 annotations need to be re-annotated or converted
-  - Affects all primitive strings and coordinate storage
+  - Affects all primitive strings, coordinate storage, and visualization

-**Removed Features:**
-- **Overlap Frames**: Removed the "Overlap Frames" input and functionality
-  - Segments no longer support overlapping frame ranges
+**Key Changes from Version 2.0:**
+- All coordinate handling functions updated to use [0, 1] normalization
+- Primitive strings now display float coordinates with 3 decimal places
-  - Simplified segment model and export process
+- Updated coordinate utilities, visualization, and export logic

-**New Features:**
+- Updated documentation to reflect float coordinate format

+**Features (Inherited from Version 2.0):**
 - **Primitives Visualization Tool**: Interactive tool to visualize primitive strings
   - Located between annotation controls and segment list
-  - Supports all primitive types with [0, 1000] coordinate format
+  - Supports all primitive types with [0, 1] coordinate format
   - Provides real-time visual feedback for testing primitive strings
   - Useful for debugging and verifying annotations